by Timothy Capps

 That announcement caused some uneasiness among consumer advocates and eventually opened up the conversation about the looming rate increases, which suddenly seemed to emerge from nowhere in January of 2006.
 It was as if somebody had awakened from a seven-year sleep and said, “Gee, we better tell everybody what’s coming, then get out of Dodge ‘til the shooting stops.”

 It was, in a sense, a perfect storm about to happen.
 PEPCO’s rate caps had been eliminated in 2004 and the consequent rate increases were not monumental.
-BG & E, however, would be a different story, in part because the price of their raw materials, oil in particular, had increased so significantly over the past year – especially after the hurricanes that hammered the Gulf Coast at the end of last summer and the ever-present crisis in the Middle East.
+BG & E, however, would be a different story, in part because the price of their raw materials, oil in particular, had increased so significantly over the past year, which may have lead to more people using something like this oil profit robot software to see if they can make any worthwhile investments from it.
+This increase in the cost of such raw materials may have been because of the hurricanes that hammered the Gulf Coast at the end of last summer and the ever-present crisis in the Middle East.

 At that point, it became clearer to both PSC members and staff (as well as the utility companies) that rates would have to go up significantly in 2006 – 72% in the case of the typical BG & E customer.
 Then, BG & E announced the FPL merger and acknowledged that those extreme rate hikes were beyond the point of speculation; they were really going to happen.
 The merger wasn’t really tied to the new, market-based rate structure, but it was impossible to disassociate the two in the minds of shocked and angry consumers.
 It looked like capitalism run amok, even if logic said otherwise.